-You build RESTful endpoints using the invoke() method of the javax.xml.ws.Provider<T> interface.
+You build RESTful endpoints using the invoke() method of the javax.xml.ws.Provider<T> interface (see http://java.sun.com/javaee/5/docs/api/javax/xml/ws/Provider.html).
 The Provider interface provides a dynamic alternative to building an service endpoint interface (SEI).

-Programming RESTful Web Services: Main Steps
+9.2 Programming RESTful Web Services: Main Steps

-The procedure in this section describes how to program and compile the JWS file required to implement the RESTful Web SErvice.
+The procedure in this section describes how to program and compile the JWS file required to implement the RESTful Web Service.
 The procedure shows how to create the JWS file from scratch; if you want to update an existing JWS file, you can also use this procedure as a guide.

 It is assumed that you have set up an Ant-based development environment and that you have a working build.xml file to which you can add targets for running the jwsc Ant task and deploying the Web Services.
-For more information, see Getting Started With WebLogic Web Services Using JAX-WS.
+For more information, see Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server.